rdelrosario/xamarin-plugins/PushNotification/README.md

 There are a few things you can configure in Android project using the following properties from CrossPushNotification class:
 ```
-    //The sets the key you will use to show the title for the notification
+    //The sets the key associated with the value will be used to show the title for the notification
     public static string NotificationContentTitleKey { get; set; }

-    //The sets the key you will use to show the text for the notification
+    //The sets the key associated with the value will used to show the text for the notification
     public static string NotificationContentTextKey { get; set; }

-    //The sets the resource id for the icon used for the notification
+    //The sets the resource id for the icon will be used for the notification
     public static int IconResource { get; set; }

-    //The sets the sound  uri used for the notification
+    //The sets the sound  uri will be used for the notification
     public static Android.Net.Uri SoundUri { get; set; }

 ```
+* By default displays a notification looking for the key title to display notification title and message to display notification message.
+If title key not present will use the application name.
-If you send a key called silent with value true it won't display a notification just will listen to message arrival.
+* If you send a key called <b>silent</b> with value true it won't display a notification just will listen to message arrival.

 ##### iOS Specifics
+* Application should have push notification enabled and active push cetificateds on Apple Developer Portal.
+* iOS Application Bundle identifier must be the same corresponding to the profile used for code signing the app.
 * Must checkout the helper class on content folder: PushNotificationApplicationDelegate.txt.
 In order to setup correctly.

 #### Contributors